carpentry-org/cli.carp/README.md

 Once you’re done building your flag structure, you can run `CLI.parse`.
 It will not abort the program on error, instead it will tell you what went wrong in a `Result.Error`.
-If it succeeds, the `Result.Success` contains a `Map` from the long flag name to the value (the values are `Maybe`s, since they might be optional arguments.
+If it succeeds, the `Result.Success` contains a `Map` from the long flag name to the value.
+The values are not in the map if they are unset.

 <hr/>